 CB5 8AS

 The ADC Theatre has a small but well-equipped workshop under the main stage.
-This workshop can be used for free by any show that is performing at the theatre, but you will generally only have access to it after opening night of the preceding show (typically from Wednesday of the week before your show).
-The workshop can't be used during performances of other shows, because any sound carries up to the stage.
+This workshop can be used for free by any show that is performing at the theatre but access is by arrangement with the management (typically it's available after the previous show's get-in).
+Restrictions on workshop use apply during an hour of quiet time on Sunday morning and during the dress rehearsal of other shows using the venue.
+The workshop can't be used during performances of other shows for anything other than quiet painting (at the descretion of the duty manager) because any sound carries up to the stage.

 It may be possible to arrange additional time in the workshop by negotiation with the theatre management and the preceding shows, but this is not guaranteed and is very much dependent on how much space is needed by those other shows.

-The workshop is equipped with a large selection of hand tools and power tools, but the power tools can only be used by people who have received training in their operation by the theatre management.
-You should contact the ADC Theatre in advance for more information about this.
+The workshop is equipped with a large selection of hand tools and power tools, though the power tools can only be used by people who have received training in their operation by the theatre management.
+Staff are usually happy to provide training by prior arrangement, and you should contact the ADC Theatre for more information about this.

 Lolworth Barn